scott-morris/elevatorsaga/README.md

 This is my solution to Elevator Saga at http://play.elevatorsaga.com/

 For more information on the details of the code, see the /src/ directory.
+Source code documentation was created using Markdox (http://cbou.github.io/markdox/)

 ## Base Code Template
 Each time I refactored the code, I tried to start with a common base